jjasferreira/ivm-manager-pgsql/README.md

 ---

-### General Overview
+## General Overview

-TODO
+- This project foresees the future existence of vending machines connected to each other in a network and having a centralized database system which is extremely customizable and intuitive.
+These smart machines, enabled by IoT and called IVMs ("_Intelligent Vending Machines_") for the purpose of this project, will soon be managed by supermarket retailers.

+- Besides having an unique serial number and its manufacturer assigned, the IVMs are installed at a retail location, which has an address (name, county and district).

+- IVMs have shelves.
+Each shelf has a number that identifies it and also a certain height.

+- Retailers are responsible for replenishing specific categories of IVM products and are identified by their identification number and its unique name.
+Only one retailer is responsible for a certain category of products within an IVM.

+- Within the IVMs, products are displayed on the shelves according to a known plan known as the planogram.
+  The planogram determines the shelf, the number of visible fronts and the maximum number of units allowed on the shelf for a certain product.

+- Products are identified by a 13-digit numeric barcode known as EAN and have a name.
+They are organized into categories identified by name.
+Each product has a main category that must be assigned to it and may optionally belong to more categories.

+- There may be categories composed of other categories.
+That is, the categories may form a hierarchy.
+The categories made up of subcategories are designated as supercategories.
+One category can only belong to a maximum of one supercategory.
+The system must determine, for a supercategory, how many subcategories there are.

+- It is necessary to maintain the history of restock events.
+An event is characterized by the time it occurs and the number of units replaced.
+The number of replenished units cannot exceed those described in the planogram.
+All restock events must also keep record of the responsible retailer.

 ---

-### Database
+## Database

-Our relational database, which follows the PostgreSQL system and was previously hosted by a free university server offered to students enrolled in the Databases course, is currently being hosted and maintained by [ElephantSQL](https://github.com/ElephantSQL), since this server was shut down.
+- Our relational database, which follows the PostgreSQL system and was previously hosted by a free university server offered to students enrolled in the Databases course, is currently being hosted and maintained by [ElephantSQL](https://github.com/ElephantSQL), since this server was shut down.

-The [`reset.sql`](./sql/reset.sql) file has every command necessary to eliminate the relationships in force on the database server and also creates the necessary tables with the given attributes and keys.
+- The [`reset.sql`](./sql/reset.sql) file has every command necessary to eliminate the relationships in force on the database server and also creates the necessary tables with the given attributes and keys.

-The [`constraint.sql`](./sql/constraint.sql) file contains the integrity constraints and triggers needed to ensure that the dependencies are not broken and that any deletion or insertion must follow the rules.
+- The [`constraint.sql`](./sql/constraint.sql) file contains the integrity constraints and triggers needed to ensure that the dependencies are not broken and that any deletion or insertion must follow the rules.

-Finally, the [`populate.sql`](./sql/constraint.sql) file is the one responsible for adding useful data to the database, by inserting tuples into the tables in a way that does not violate any constraint.
+- Finally, the [`populate.sql`](./sql/constraint.sql) file is the one responsible for adding useful data to the database, by inserting tuples into the tables in a way that does not violate any constraint.
 It is the most important one and must not be compromised or lost, because it contains information regarding the company that is potentially private.

 ---

-### Integrity Constraints
+## Integrity Constraints

 In order for the management system to make sense, to work properly and to ensure that it is coherent and cohesive, we must make use of some restrictions that constraint its logic.